Notifications for All Certification Areas

 The applicant MUST also meet the UHV admissions index.

 *Revised (12/27/16) General Test Score Bands for GRE® to be used for Admission to an Educator Preparation Program under the 10% Exception Rule in 19 TAC §227.10(a)(3)(D)

-Miller Analogies Test (MAT) scores may be substituted for the GRE® by SoEHPHD graduate students.
+Miller Analogies Test (MAT) scores may be substituted for the GRE® by CoEHP graduate students.
 The scores will be used with your grade point average to calculate a graduate admission index.

-Applicants to graduate programs may request a waiver on a case by case basis, and in communication with the program area, for the GRE or MAT when applying for initial admission, or when attempting to progress from temporary graduate admission to conditional or full admission, provided the applicant falls into one of the following categories:
+Applicants to graduate programs may request a waiver on a case-by-case basis, and in communication with the program area, for the GRE or MAT when applying for initial admission, or when attempting to progress from temporary graduate admission to conditional or full admission, provided the applicant falls into one of the following 4 categories: